Oklahoma woman arrested for allegedly giving daughter away during drug deal

 Click here for updates on this story

-MOORE, Oklahoma (KSBW) — An Oklahoma woman was arrested after allegedly giving her 2-year-old child to a man selling her drugs.
+MOORE, Oklahoma (KOCO) — An Oklahoma woman was arrested after allegedly giving her 2-year-old child to a man selling her drugs.

 That child hasn’t been seen in more than two years.